-In financial analysis, we often evaluate more than two bonds and hence are interested in knowing the net return offered by them.
+In financial analysis, we often evaluate more than one bond and hence are interested in knowing the net return offered by each.
 If two bonds are to be compared, one advertising a real interest rate while the other a nominal rate, the NOMINAL function can be helpful.

 The NOMINAL function uses the following arguments:

-- Effect_rate (required argument) – It is the effective interest rate.
+Effect_rate (required argument) – This is the effective interest rate.

-- Npery (required argument) – It is the number of compounding per year.
+Npery (required argument) – This is the number of compounding periods.

 How to use the NOMINAL Function in Excel?